Revenue in Accounting Definition :

 Different Methods of Revenue Recognition

-Various methods are employed to recognize revenue, depending on the nature of the transaction and the industry:
+Firms use various methods to recognize revenue, depending on the nature of the transaction and the industry:

 - Cash Basis vs. Accrual Basis:

-- Accrual Basis Accounting: Revenue is recognized when it is earned, regardless of cash receipt.
+- Accrual Basis Accounting: Firms recognize earned revenue, regardless of cash receipt.

 - Percentage of Completion Method: Commonly used in long-term contracts, this method recognizes revenue based on the progress of the project.

-- Completed Contract Method: Revenue is recognized only when the contract is completed, often used in construction projects.
+- Completed Contract Method: Firms recognize revenue only when the contract is completed, often used in construction projects.

 For example, a construction company might use the percentage of completion method to recognize revenue as it completes stages of a building project.